ManimCommunity/manim/CONTRIBUTING.md

 1. When submitting a PR, please make special note of whether your proposed changes will result in breaking changes.

-1. When submitting a PR, make sure that your proposed changes are as general as possible, and ready to be taken advantage by all of manim's users.
+2. When submitting a PR, make sure that your proposed changes are as general as possible, and ready to be taken advantage of by all of manim's users.
 In particular, leave out any machine-specific configurations, or any personal information it may contain.

-2. If you are a maintainer, please label issues and PRs appropriately and frequently.
+3. If you are a maintainer, please label issues and PRs appropriately and frequently.

-3. When opening a new issue, if there are old issues that are related, link them in your new issue (even if the old ones are close).
+4. When opening a new issue, if there are old issues that are related, link them in your new issue (even if the old ones are closed).

-4. If you find stale or inactive issues that seem to be irrelevant, please post a comment saying 'This issue should be closed', and a community developer will take a look.
+5. If you find stale or inactive issues that seem to be irrelevant, please post a comment saying 'This issue should be closed', and a community developer will take a look.

-5. Please do as much as possible to keep issues, PRs, and development in general as tidy as possible.
+6. Please do as much as possible to keep issues, PRs, and development in general as tidy as possible.